theressaantikutty/MInterviewTask/README.md

 **AC5: Backend**

-Create a simple logger service (to a file) that can capture all requests made to the service (maybe write out time of access, IP address - anything you'd like), plus log any errors that the application generates.
+Create a simple logger service (from scratch, to a file) that can capture all requests made to the service (maybe write out time of access, IP address - anything you'd like), plus log any errors that the application generates.

-**AC6: Backend - Bonus**
+**AC6: Backend**

-We'd like the current weather for London at the bottom of the page.
+We'd like the current weather for each of the helper regions under their name - rough location is fine.
 Create a button, that when pressed calls an action on a controller that sends a request to a weather API https://openweathermap.org/current (full documentation on that page) and display the response on the page.
-Do not worry too much about the presentation.
+Do not worry too much about the presentation - this isn't a test of front-end skills.

 ### Integration